One United Nations Plaza: Planning

 At this point, Roche knew he had to make a decision to improve upon the lack of office and hotel space, by using a combination of possibilities.
 Also, he would apply for a variance from New York City's Building and Zoning, and wait the outcome from the variance decisions.
 Roche knew that he had to provide a "sensible" solution for much-needed office space.
 That was his first objective.
 The most sensible solution was a large rectangular floor plan with 13 or 14,000 sq. ft for at least part of it.
 His second objective, in view of the congested traffic area, was to provide the maximum open space possible, hopefully landscaped, and easily accessible from the street.
 If Roche followed these objectives, as he stated, "there would be no building at all."

-The decision was reached to build first the One United Nations Plaza Hotel and Office Building on the corner of 44th Street and First Avenue.
+The decision was reached to first build the One United Nations Plaza Hotel and Office Building on the corner of 44th Street and First Avenue.
 Roche was forced to build the biggest building with the largest square footage on the site according to zoning regulations and constrained by the height, not to be taller than the Secretariat Building.

 "Further up, where the office floors give way to the smaller-bay hotel, it angles inwards again.
 The outside corner has been sliced off to relieve the sidewalk congestion.
 Shading the sidewalk, there is a glass awning."